andybp85/hyLittleSchemer/README.md

 Hy is exactly what I needed to dive into this.

 I'll be keeping track of the functions I write for The Little Schemer (and maybe more!) as I go on.
 Hope this helps someone!
-Cheers!

-I decided to include my whole Python 3.4 virtalenv to hopefully make my life easier.
+I decided to include my whole Python 3.4 virtalenv to hopefully make life easier.
 The functions are in hyLittleSchemer.hy

 Implemented so far: